This page addresses some of the typical questions

 that allows us to run dog sledding programs on snow.

+How much can the dogs pull?
 The average rule of thumb is that a healthy dog in

 good weather (i.e., low temperatures) can pull approximately